Get to know the Colombian Association of Professional Footballers (ACOLFUTPRO) which was recently visited by a delegation of FIFPRO.

 “The clubs know that they cannot do what they want, because they know that we will go to court, and that the Ministry will impose some kind of sanction.
 They have to respect the law.”

-Recently, a FIFPRO delegation including President David Aganzo, Deputy General Secretaries Stéphane Burchkalter and Simon Colosimo, FIFPRO Board member Fernando Revilla, FIFPRO South America’s President Sergio Marchi and general secretary Gamadiel Garcia visited Acolfutpro to among others discuss the situation in Colombia.
+Recently, a FIFPRO delegation including President David Aganzo, Deputy General Secretaries Stéphane Burchkalter and Simon Colosimo, FIFPRO Board member Fernando Revilla, FIFPRO South America’s President Sergio Marchi and general secretary Gamadiel Garcia visited ACOLFUTPRO to discuss the situation in Colombia.